 Prepare a standing mixer with the dough hook attachment and add the olive oil to the bowl.

-Measure the warm water, add the yeast, and stir.
-Allow the yeast to melt completely, about 1 minute, and add this to the bowl with the olive oil.
+Add the warm water to a measuring cup, add the yeast, and stir.
+Allow the yeast to melt completely, for about 1 minute, and add this to the bowl with the olive oil.

 Once the flour is incorporated let the dough mix for approximately 10 minutes, until the dough feels soft and smooth.

 Remove the dough from the mixer, form it into a ball, place it into a bowl sprayed with pan spray, and cover it with plastic wrap.

 Let the dough proof in a warm place for 55 minutes, until it has doubled in size.